drakelamyh/drakelamyh/README.md

 - 💞️ I’m looking to collaborate on areas relating to Data Science and Data Analysis.

-- 📫 Reach out to me for opprtunities at yuehao.lam@gmail.com
+- 📫 Reach out to me for work opportunities at yuehao.lam@gmail.com

 <!---